JanTerm

 Each grade level has a specific date/time when students may register:

-- Do not register before the time allotted for your grade level.
+- Do not register before the time allotted for your grade level (see above).
 If you register early, your registration will be deleted.

-- If you are unable to register during the specified time, a family member may register for you.
-You will need to share your Student Portal username and password.
+- If you are unable to register during the specified time, your parents can register for you using their login credentials (a friend or other relative can also do this if you share your username and password).

 - Some classes fill up faster than others.
-Make sure you have a back-up plan with reserve choices in case a preferred class is full.
+Make sure you have a back-up plan with several reserve choices in case a preferred class is full.
+Please do not contact teachers directly and ask if you can join a class if it is full.

-Watch the recorded guide (coming soon!) to JanTerm registration below.
+Watch the recorded guide to JanTerm registration below.

 If you have further questions, contact Director of Student Information Systems James Woollard (jwoollard@tbcs.org).